https://img1.wsimg.com/isteam/videos/736Gnrl

 Partnerships & Affiliations

-The Foundation has established the first natural history study for KMT2C in partnership with Citizen Health.
+The Foundation proudly partners with the KMT Gene Family Foundation and KMT2E Foundation.
+The KMT2C Foundation has established the first natural history study for KMT2C as well as KMT2E in partnership with Citizen Health.
 Our biorepository and annual medical resurveys are generously hosted through Simons Searchlight, who also publish a quarterly report on KMT2C via Genes We Study.
-The KMT2C Foundation is an active member of Alliance for Genetic Etiologies of Neurodevelopmental Disorders and Autism which is hosted through Autism Science Foundation, the Global Advocacy Alliance, and is listed in the National Organization for Rare Disease (NORD) database.
-The KMT2C rare disease report is anticipated to be released via the NORD website in early 2026.
+The KMT2C Foundation is an active member the Global Advocacy Alliance, and is listed in the National Organization for Rare Disease (NORD) database.

 KMT2C Foundation Board Members

-Dr. Matthias Koch, Board Director, Chief Scientific Officer
+Matthias Koch, PhD, Chief Scientific Officer & Co-Founder

-Jordana Koch has over thirteen years of industry experience within FinTech and bio-pharma operations.
+Jordana Koch has over fourteen years of industry experience within private equity, venture capital, FinTech and bio-pharma operations.
 Start-up involvement has been from seed stage to fully funded with pharmaceutical backing.
 Teams have included C-suite members and senior executives from North America, EMEA, LATAM, Switzerland, APAC, and India.
 Jordana is the founding member of the KMT2C Foundation.
 She is a long-standing Autism Spectrum Disorder and 2E (Twice Exceptional) advocate.
 She also serves on the Parent Genetic Family Advisory Council at Texas Children's Hospital.

-Dr. Matthias Koch, Board Director, Chief Scientific Officer
+Matthias Koch, PhD, Chief Scientific Officer & Co-Founder

-Dr. Matthias Koch, Board Director, Chief Scientific Officer
+Matthias Koch, PhD, Chief Scientific Officer & Co-Founder

 Matthias Koch is an Assistant Professor for Biology at Texas A&M University, where his lab studies how the clinical important bacterial pathogen Pseudomonas aeruginosa interacts with the physical environment of the host to regulate its pathogenicity.